 Safety - possibly the best reason to use a variety of food

 Pet food is recalled more frequently than I feel comfortable with.
-Top companies regularly recall certain products due to anything from mislabeling the food to salmonella contamination.
+Big companies regularly recall certain products due to anything from mislabeling the food to salmonella contamination.
 If that's the only food you're using and your cat is exposed to something dangerous, they are more likely to be harmed by it than if they were getting a smaller amount of that food.
 A good resource for pet food recalls, ingredients and a lot of scary information about the pet food industry can be found at The Truth About Pet Food which is a site run by pet owners keeping tabs on the highly profitable pet food industry.

 Preventing Finickiness